 A parent, grandparent, guardian, or other authorized adult serves as custodian until the child turns 18.

-The accounts officially become available July 5, 2026.
+Accounts are open now.
 For a full walkthrough of the process, check out How to Open a Trump Account for Your Child.

 How Does Grifin Fit In?